rhinstaller/anaconda/tests/README.rst

 files completely describe what steps are required to run some action, what are its triggers and so on.

+Because we are using self-hosted runners, ``pull_request_trigger`` and other reasons, we have our GitHub repositories configured that they need approval for every execution of the tests (including after force push) for every external contributors.

 Pull request for main:
 ________________________